-Since 1981, we have been helping seriously injured motorists get the treatment and care they need to recover from their injuries and to receive compensation for their losses.
-We understand that it is not only the injured party that may require assistance, as often it is loved ones that face significant challenges in helping the accident victim.
+Since 1981, we have been helping seriously injured motorists get the treatment and care they need to recover from their injuries and receive compensation for their losses.
+We understand it is not only the injured party that requires assistance, but also loved ones that face significant challenges in dealing with the ramifications of the accident.

 We arrange for you to speak to some of the best Personal Injury Attorneys in Tennessee, who are familiar with cross border accidents.
-They work collaboratively with other Attorney and Lawyers in the various jurisdictions to protect you and your family’s legal rights and remedies.
+They work collaboratively with Lawyers in the various jurisdictions to protect you and your family’s legal rights and remedies.

 Meredith Humbert handles personal injury actions and premises liability actions, including automobile accidents and slip and falls.
 She became a partner with the firm in 2015.
 A native of Lawrenceburg, Tennessee.